Skip to content

 15 February 2017

 2% or less is considered to be the “normal” abortion rate but it’s not sensible to wait until 2% of cows have aborted before collecting samples for investigation.
-Some guidelines for deciding when to investigate can be found on page 2.
 In cattle there are valid reasons for investigating every abortion particularly if you are breeding your own replacements.
 You do not want to maintain BVD or Neospora infection in the herd.
 Cows infected with Neospora may abort again and any heifer calves that are retained could abort during their first pregnancy.
 Investigating all abortions can help with planning culling decisions and breeding strategies.

 Consider investigating if: